Understanding Software Maintenance in Software Engineering

 • Testing modifications to make sure they adhere to quality requirements.

-Identifying and resolving problems before they become faults or problems is the goal of preventive maintenance.
-By putting policies in place to improve software stability and resilience, this kind of maintenance aims to lower the probability of malfunctions or performance degradation in the future.
-By reducing risks and enhancing overall program reliability, preventive maintenance helps.
+Problem detection and problem solving before they are faults or issues is the objective of preventive maintenance.
+By implementing policies to enhance software stability and robustness.
+Such maintenance seeks to reduce the likelihood of future malfunctions or degradation in performance.
+By minimizing risks and improving program reliability overall, preventive maintenance benefits.

 Key Activities: